 The remuneration payable to the Cost Auditors is required to be placedbefore the Members in a general meeting for their ratification.
-Accordingly a Resolutionfor seeking Members' ratification for the remuneration payable to M/s Kiran J. Mehta &Co.
+Accordingly a Resolutionseeking Members ratification for the remuneration payable to Kiran J. Mehta &Co.
 Cost Auditors is included at item No.4 of the notice convening the Annual GeneralMeeting.

 C. Secretarial Auditors